 A maritime lien is a complete series of legal measures to safeguard the rights of affected parties, requiring detailed features that encompass possible issues on the vessel.
 Some of these protected features under admiralty law are:

 - Pollution claims

 - Essential maintenance, cure and supply contract claims

 - Unpaid carrier claims

 The Relation Between “In Rem” Litigation and a maritime lien

-In Rem and In Personam are Latin terms used in law to indicate the party against whom the case is brought against.
-Rem refers to property while personam is against an individual, and is used to differentiate liability in judicial proceedings.
+Rem and Personam are Latin terms used in law to indicate the party against whom the case is brought.
+Rem refers to property, while Personam is against an individual and is used to differentiate liability in judicial proceedings.